bonolo/bike-sharing-R/final-report-kevin-cullen-cis575-fall-2019.md

 1. Even after the SAS-based assignments, I still felt clueless about how to do anything on my own.
 Visualization seemed impossible.
 1. Concepts from the lectures still applied in R.
 1. After this semester, I won't have access to SAS.
+1. I signed up for CIS 576 next semester, a course which includes plotting in R.
-1. Faced with a choice between spending countless hours dealing with SAS instability and crashes or many hours of learning R, I chose to learn R.
+1. Faced with a choice between spending countless hours dealing with SAS instability and crashes or many hours of learning R, I chose to learn R .